Ryan1729/bear-lib-terminal-template/README.md

 You will also need a copy of the precompiled `BearLibTerminal.dll` and `BearLibTerminal.lib`.
 This version is currently tested against 0.15.7 [found here](http://foo.wyrd.name/en:bearlibterminal#download).

+`BearLibTerminal.dll` is required to run the program and must be distributed along with the binary.

+`BearLibTerminal.lib` is required to build the program.

-Copy BearLibTerminal.lib to the project root.
-Then building using `cargo` should work as expected.
+Copy both `BearLibTerminal.lib` and `BearLibTerminal.dll` to the project root, then building using `cargo` should work as expected.

 ### Windows release